huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ###  2.3 Universal Properties and Universal Construction

-As we mentioned above, category theory give us ability to study a object in terms of its relationships with the others.
+As we mentioned above, category theory give us ability to study an object in terms of its relationships with the others.
 One way of achieving this is by finding *universal properties*.

-Here I will using a brilliant example from [Eugenia Chen][4]'s wonderful talk -- [Category Theory in Life][5].
+Here I will use a brilliant example from [Eugenia Chen][4]'s wonderful talk -- [Category Theory in Life][5].

 The factors of 30 can form following diagram: